ibalampanis/ai-ethics/guide.md

 > Though adopting greener habits is not an easy task, we should always strive to make even the smallest of changes.
 Remember *something* is better than nothing!

+# Adopting a Greener Lifestyle for Visual Learners!

+Are you a visual learner?
+[Here](https://www.youtube.com/watch?v=kZIrIQDf1nQ) is a short video explaining how you can adopt a greener lifestyle by just switching out a few things or doing a few small tasks each day!

 # Specific examples of Green Living
 **Transportation** | **Diet** | **Water**
 --- | --- | ---